German Subordinating Conjunctions and Sending the Verb to the End

 Können Sie mich bitte anrufen, sobald es Ihnen möglich ist.

-Can you please call me at your earliest convenience.
+Can you please call me as soon as you can.

 Sofern